Terms and duration

 Obligations

-If you are out of the labour market (i.e. you are not employed or registered as a job-seeker with the TE office) for more than six months without an acceptable reason, the requirement relating to 26 working weeks mentioned above will expire.
+If you are out of the labour market (i.e. you are not employed or registered as a job-seeker with the employment official) for more than six months without an acceptable reason, the requirement relating to 26 working weeks mentioned above will expire.
 This means that you can only receive the daily allowance once you have been in work again for a period of 26 weeks.
 Acceptable causes include, for example, studies, military service, civil service, illness, or caring for a child under 3 years old.

 Business activity may affect your right to a daily allowance

-If you have a business, the TE Office will investigate how extensive your business activities are and decide whether they are sufficient enough to prevent the payment of the earnings-related allowance.
+If you have a business, the employment official will investigate how extensive your business activities are and decide whether they are sufficient enough to prevent the payment of the earnings-related allowance.
 Small-scale or so-called ancillary business activity does not prevent payment of a daily allowance.
 For example, ancillary business activity can be demonstrated through it having been done alongside a full-time job for at least 6 months.
 More information about this is available here.

 Students receive daily allowance after graduating